zonzujiro/army/README.md

-# armyJS
+# Army

-Choose units and place them on field.
+### Choose units and place them on field.
 After that, units will automatically move and attack each other.

 Units:
 - Soldier - simple close combat unit.
 Can use shield.